Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab03.md

 ### Task 5: Configure Device Groups

 In this task, you will configure device groups that allow for access control and automation configuration.

+ >**Note**: Please proceed with your tasks without waiting.
+It may take 1 - 2 hours to reflect, kindly procced with tasks and come return after completing all the labs and perform this task.

 1. In the Microsoft Defender portal select **Settings** from the left menu bar, then select **Endpoints**.